daisukeokaoss/OvercomingDentalPhobiaByRPG/README.md

 - We use RPG Maker framework
-- It must be Open Source(MIT Lisence)
+- It must be Open Source(MIT License)
 - basically free
 - Theory is Cognitive Behavioral Thrapy and Exposore